pytorch/pytorch/docs/source/notes/extending.rst

             self.input_features = input_features
             self.output_features = output_features

-            # nn.Parameter is a special kind of Variable, that will get
+            # nn.Parameter is a special kind of Tensor, that will get
             # automatically registered as Module's parameter once it's assigned
             # as an attribute.
 Parameters and buffers need to be registered, or
             # they won't appear in .parameters() (doesn't apply to buffers), and